987839088534212

 • Sunday, off

-There is also the possibility for block schedules to change every week.
+There is also the possibility for block schedules to change every week if needed.

 For example, the first week’s block may be Wednesday through Friday, while the second week’s block may be Monday through Wednesday.

-When you block your schedule, you will have several days to relax and recharge over your days off, so you do not burn out.
+When you block your schedule, you should have several days to relax and recharge over your days off, which can help keep you from burning out.
+Burnout can be a huge issue in the nursing profession, which may be one reason so many facilities are embracing the block scheduling model.

 #1: Flexibility

 Some nurses may have a very routine schedule.
-For example, eight-hour shifts, Monday through Friday.
+For example, they may work eight-hour shifts every Monday through Friday.
+This type of schedule is typical in a facility with regular office hours, like a pediatrician’s group.

 In contrast to traditional scheduling, block scheduling lets you switch shifts between weeks.
-You can choose different shifts each week to accommodate your varying availability throughout the month.
+If needed, you can choose different shifts each week to accommodate your varying availability throughout the month.

 Burnout among healthcare workers has become increasingly prevalent in recent years.
-In recent research, more than 40% of registered nurses reported high burnout due to the pandemic.
+Research shows that more than 40% of registered nurses reported high burnout due to the COVID-19 pandemic.

-Adequate time off is crucial to stay healthy and motivated as a healthcare worker—and block scheduling can provide it at no sunken cost.
+Adequate time off is crucial to staying robust and motivated as a healthcare worker — and block scheduling can provide it at no sunken cost.

-Spacing out your shifts over the week will allow you to save time for self-care activities such as:
+Spacing out your shifts over the week can allow you to make time for self-care activities, such as:

 • Exercise